• Skip to primary navigation

 What is the best milk for making lattes with foam?

-Almond milk seems to be the top pick for a non-dairy version.
-Latte art may a little more difficult, but the foam is thick and sweet.
+• Almond milk seems to be the top pick for a non-dairy version.
+Latte art may be a little more difficult, but the foam is thick and sweet.

-Oat milk is another great choice.
-The foam disappears a little faster, but it is smooth and creamy and easy to work with.
+• Oat milk is another great choice.
+The foam disappears a little faster, but it is smooth creamy, and easy to work with.

 Latte Recipes